 All courses in this special post-baccalaureate program have been developed by OSU's faculty in the School of Electrical Engineering and Computer Science.
 The courses have been designed to meet the needs of industry for computer science professionals trained in areas such as software engineering, mobile and web development, and databases.

-- All courses are offered every term to provide flexibility for students to follow a track that works best for them.
-Track plans include 1-year, 1.5-year, 2-year, 3-year or 4-year track options.
+- Track plans include 1-year, 1.5-year, 2-year, 3-year or 4-year track options.
 Applications for the one-year track are accepted in Fall, Winter and Spring terms only.
 Students work with an advisor about their track plan after they are admitted.

 - Students will take 60 credits of computer science courses in order to graduate.
 No general education courses are required.